Téa Leoni: Personal life

 Leoni married Neil Joseph Tardio Jr., a television commercial producer, on June 8, 1991, at St. Luke's Episcopal Church in Hope Township, New Jersey.
 They divorced in 1995.

 Leoni married actor David Duchovny on May 13, 1997, after an eight-week courtship.
 They have two children, daughter Madelaine West Duchovny and a son Kyd Miller Duchovny.
 In 2008, Leoni and Duchovny separated.
 The couple reconciled in 2009 but separated again in June 2011.
 Duchovny filed for divorce in June 2014, and the couple had agreed to settlement terms by that August.

 Leoni began dating Tim Daly, her Madam Secretary co-star, in December 2014.
 They are both alumni of The Putney School.
-Leoni and Daly were married on July 12, 2025 in New York during an intimate family wedding.
+Leoni and Daly were married on July 12, 2025, in New York in an intimate family wedding.

 Humanitarian work

 Leoni was named a UNICEF goodwill ambassador in 2001.
 She has been a member of UNICEF's national board since 2004.
 Helenka Pantaleoni, her paternal grandmother, was the president of the U.S. Fund for UNICEF for more than 25 years.